CandylabS/paper-cranes/README.md

 ## Method
 The goal of this project is to find musical equivalents to color, texture, line, shape, etc., and fit them with each other in a landscape music context.
 * <b>Visual Expression</b>:
-<p>With this example I started from a flocking bids particle system  [three.js canvas - geometry - birds](https://threejs.org/examples/canvas_geometry_birds.html) , which plays as a role of scene generator.
+<p>With this example I started from a flocking birds particle system  [three.js canvas - geometry - birds](https://threejs.org/examples/canvas_geometry_birds.html) , which plays as a role of scene generator.
 It contains algorithms focused on the calculation of the bird geometry using vector math and the disturbing functions to simulate flocking behavior in real world.</p>
 <p>The movement itself has a bunch of options: </p>
 1.number of birds, density
 2.background color